 Skip to content

-View variable queries are used to define the value range and data source of variables.
+Variable queries in views are used to define the value range and data source of variables.
 They support configuring whether the value range follows the dashboard time widget, meeting different data filtering needs.

 Value Range Control

-The selectable values obtained from the query can be chosen to be affected by the dashboard time range or not:
+The selectable values obtained from the query can be configured to be affected or not by the dashboard time range:

 Mode Description Use Cases

-Follow Dashboard Linkage Filter data based on the dashboard time widget View only recently active hosts to avoid historical garbage data
+Follow Dashboard Filters data based on the dashboard time widget View only recently active hosts to avoid historical garbage data

-Do Not Follow Dashboard Linkage List all historical data Need full enumeration, such as all service names (services usually do not change frequently)
+Do Not Follow Dashboard Lists all historical data Need full enumeration, such as all service names (services usually do not change frequently)

 Main Query Methods